 A 5% success rate means 19 out of 20 ads will fail along the way.
 That’s a lot of creative.
 Without human talent driving the process, social advertisers stand to lose a lot of money in their efforts to strike gold.

-Facebook and Google UAC have improved their optimization algorithms so much in recent months that advertisers of all sizes can access sophisticated optimization algorithms without becoming social advertising experts.
+Facebook and Google UAC have improved its optimization algorithms.
+So much in recent months that advertisers of all sizes can access sophisticated optimization algorithms without becoming social advertising experts.
 Both new and established companies can automate the most repetitive aspects of campaign management and achieve comparable financial results.

 This means social advertisers are now free to focus on what really counts: creative development, creative testing, and audience selection.